-The SS-306 Tang, a Balao class fleet submarine, was launched 17 August 1943 at the Mare Island Navy Yard.
-Commissioned on 15 October 1943, she was under the command of Lieutenant Commander Richard H. O’Kane, who had been “Mush” Morton’s executive officer in Wahoo.
+The SS-306 Tang, a Balao class fleet submarine, was launched 17 August 1943 at the Mare Island Naval Shipyard.
+Commissioned on 15 October 1943, she was under the command of Lieutenant Commander Richard H. O’Kane, who had been “Mush” Morton’s executive officer in USS Wahoo.
 O’Kane would command Tang for her entire career.

 Sighting a tanker and freighter, escorted by a destroyer, on the morning of 24 February 1944, Tangtracked them until after dark, then made a surface attack.
 Three of her first four torpedoes hit the freighter, sinking her.
 After submerging and evading, Tang shadowed the remaining targets until morning, then made a submerged attack on the tanker, which blew up and sank in four minutes.
 Going deep, Tang eluded the counter-attacking destroyer’s depth charges.